-Part IV, Statement of Non-financial Benefits (Required for Commodity Partnerships only)
+Part IV, Statement of Non-financial Benefits (Required for Commodity Partnerships and Commodity Partnerships Small Sessions programs only)

-You must complete Part IV if you are applying under the Commodity Partnership program.
+You must complete Part IV if you are applying under the Commodity Partnership program or under the Commodity Partnerships Small Sessions program.
 If you are applying under the Targeted States program, this section does not apply.
 The RFA states the following: